 Good localization systems

-In addition to the identification of goods, camera systems allow to accurately localize codes in the environment.
+In addition to the identification of goods, AI camera systems can accurately localize codes in the environment.
 For example, the video stream of cameras installed on forklifts is used to localize packages or pallets equipped with optical codes.

 With modern convolutional neural networks (CNN), logistics objects can be identified and localized even without optical codes.
 Given the objects are optically distinguishable, deep learning algorithms identify and localize objects such as individual pallets.